liferay/lexicon-site/src/pages/docs/patterns/cards.md

 ### File card

-Fild card is used to represent files different to images.
+File card is used to represent files different to images.

 ![default card layout](../../../images/CardFile.png)